KilometersFan/SciOlyScheduler/README.md

 | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ |
 | Sample HS | John Hancock | Chemistry Lab | No | Boomilever | Yes | Towers | No |

-- Note that the number of choices are not restricted to 3 (must be >= 1).
-Also be mindful of spelling errors and make sure that the event and school names match those in the "teams.csv" and "events.csv" files.
+- Note: The number of choices are not restricted to 3 (at least 1).
 5. Download this file as a csv and title it "coaches.csv".
 6. Move the created csv files into the utility directory of the repository.